ibm-cloud-docs/cis/cli/cli-metrics.md

    `--time-delta`  The time interval (seconds) of each analytic's record.
 Valid values: `60`, `3600`, `86400`, `2592000`. (default: 3600)

-   `-i, --instance` Instance name.
+   `-i, --instance INSTANCE_NAME` Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.

-   `-o, --output`   Specify output format, only JSON is supported now.
+   `--output FORMAT`   Specify output format, only JSON is supported now.